Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Linear stability analysis

-We will first study the splitting instability for {(quasi-)} two-dim\-ensional (2D) Fermi superfluids without imbalance, which comes down to setting $k_z = 0$ and $\zeta = 0$.
-The upper left panel of Figure \ref{fig:CoreRadius} shows the numerical result for the imaginary part of the complex eigenvalues $\text{Im}(\omega)/\Delta$ in function of the radial system size $R$, for $(k_F a_s)^{-1} = 2$ (BEC-regime).
 Whenever $\text{Im}(\omega) \neq 0$, the DQV is unstable with respect to splitting into two SQVs.
 The DQV's lifetime is then related to the inverse of $\text{Im}(\omega)$.
 The graph demonstrates that the instability only occurs within certain intervals of values for $R$.
 This periodic change in the stability of the vortex in function of $R$ has also been predicted in the case of bosonic superfluids \cite{THHiroSplit}, and can be explained by considering the real part $\text{Re}(\omega)$ in the lower left panel of Figure \ref{fig:CoreRadius}.
 Eigenvalues corresponding to radially propagating phonon modes are colored black, while eigenvalues corresponding to core modes are colored green for stable core modes (no imaginary part) and red for unstable core modes.
 One can observe that, in order for the DQV to decay, the core mode must come into resonance with a phonon mode that can carry away energy and angular momentum from the vortex.
 Since the radial momentum of the phonons is quantized in the finite system, the DQV's lifetime is expected to strongly depend on the system size.
 As $R$ increases, the spectrum of phonon levels becomes more dense, reducing the regions of stability, until eventually, in the limit $R \rightarrow \infty$, the phonon spectrum will become a continuum and the imaginary eigenvalue is expected to take on a constant (nonzero) value \cite{THHiroSplit}.

 The middle column of Figure \ref{fig:CoreRadius} shows the eigenvalues for $(k_F a_s)^{-1} = 0$ (unitarity).
 One can observe in the lower panel that the ratio of the core mode energy to the gap has increased with respect to the BEC-regime.
 As a consequence, the core mode encounters a much denser spectrum of phonon modes to couple with, and the oscillations of the imaginary part of the complex eigenvalue in function of $R$ quickly disappear.
 Hence, at unitarity, the finite-size effect of the vortex instability vanishes for much smaller system sizes than in the BEC-limit.